kilchenmann/eDing/README.md

 #### As build

-Run `yarn dev` to build the app (in dev mode and stored in `/dist` folder) and to open it with electron automatically.
+Run `yarn build-dev-watch` to build the app with watch param in dev mode.
+The build is stored in `/dist` folder.
+In a second terminal run `yarn electron-forge` to open the build with electron.
+Any change in the code will rerun the yarn build in background.
+Refresh the electron application with `Ctrl+r` or `Cmd+r`.

 ## Code scaffolding